dustinrue/ControlPlane/README.markdown

     OTHER DEALINGS IN THE SOFTWARE.

-# Main features of this demo project
+# Main features of QuincyKit

 - (Automatically) send crash reports to a developers database
 - Let the user decide per crash to (not) send data or always send
 - The user has the option to provide additional information in the settings, like email address for contacting the user
 - Give the user immediate feedback if the crash is known and will be fixed in the next update, or if the update is already waiting at Apple for approval, or if the update is already available to install

 # Main features on backend side for the developer